discordeno/discordeno/website/docs/bigbot/step-3-gateway.md

 # Standalone Gateway

 Sweet, it is time to start our gateway code.
 By now, you should have already built your rest process, as we will need it shortly.
+The gateway portion is the hardest and most complex part of making a bot.
+This is where most of your time will be spent to optimize your setup.

 ## Understanding The Concepts